jlimadev/aws-certification-cloud-practitioner-notes/notes/other-services/README.md

 - Amazon Sumerian: Create 3D/VR applications (browser app)
 - AWS IoT Core: Connect billions of IoT devices with AWS
 - AWS Elastic Transcoder: Convert media to multiple formats (s3 stored media)
+- AWS Device Farm: Service to test our applications in multiple devices (it is a farm of devices on AWS)
+- AWS Backup:
+- AWS CloudEndure: